AryaJohary/Auth_Check3/README.md

 # AuthCheck3

 This project extends the default Phoenix authentication system by seamlessly integrating Google OAuth authentication, along with traditional login, including working email notifications.
+With all the code parts, I have added comments alongside so that user can understand what is going on

 ## Setup